AlMonkman/reading-notes/Table Of Contents.md

 # Intoduction
 Hello!
 Welcome to my first Github repository.
+My name is Alan Monkman.
+I am currently 26 years old and live just North of Seattle Washington.
+I previously worked for USPS but decided it was time to get into a career path that i would truly enjoy.
 I've created this file so i can easily bounce between all the notes that i am taking in class 102 at code fellows.
 Click on any of the links below to go to that page of notes.
 Enjoy!

 # Table Of Contents